As an Amazon Associate I earn from qualifying purchases.

 The result is a fantastically exotic sausage that isn’t spicy.
 Of course, you can add hot chiles if you want.
 I like these grilled and served alongside various other Mexican grilled things, like flank steak.
 Uncased, longaniza makes a spectacular filling for Mexican empanadas, or mixed with eggs and stale tortillas for chilaquiles.

 Really longaniza can be used in any way you’d use regular chorizo.
 And if you want to make your own regular chorizo, I have that recipe, too.
+You can also make this as a cured salami.

 - 5 pounds fatty pork shoulder